All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

-- Is 3 months or older and has a fever of 102 F (38.9 C) or higher without any other explainable factors, such as a recent vaccination
+Is 3 months or older and has a fever of 100.4 F (38 C) or higher and seems to be ill

 Your urinary system includes your kidneys, ureters, bladder and urethra.
-All play a role in removing waste products from your body.
+All play a role in removing waste products from your body via urine.

 Tubes called ureters carry urine from your kidneys down to your bladder, where it is stored until it exits the body through another tube (the urethra) during urination.

-Vesicoureteral reflux can develop in two forms, primary and secondary:
+Vesicoureteral reflux can develop in two types, primary and secondary:

 Risk factors for vesicoureteral reflux include:

-- Sex.
-Generally, girls have about double the risk of having this condition as boys do.
+Sex.
+Generally, girls have a much higher risk of having this condition than boys do.
 The exception is for vesicoureteral reflux that's present at birth, which is more common in boys.